On minimal entanglement wedge cross section for holographic entanglement negativity: Introduction

-The results for the holographic entanglement negativity for the various bipartite states in a $CFT_{1+1}$ following from the above construction in terms of the minimum backreacted EWCS reproduce the universal part of the corresponding replica technique results for most of the mixed state configurations.
-However their result for the single interval at a finite temperature does not exactly match with the corresponding universal part of the replica technique result described in Calabrese et. al. \cite{Calabrese:2014yza}, in the large central charge limit.
-Specifically their result for this mixed state configuration does not reproduce the subtracted thermal entropy term in the expression for the entanglement negativity of the single interval\cite{Calabrese:2014yza}.
-Given that their construction exactly reproduces the replica technique results for all the other mixed state configurations, the mismatch described above requires further investigation and a possible resolution.
-In this article we address this intriguing issue and propose an alternate construction for the computation of the minimal EWCS for a single interval in a finite temperature holographic $CFT_{1+1}$.
+As mentioned above, in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} the authors proposed that for configurations involving spherical entangling surfaces, the holographic entanglement negativity may be expressed in terms of the EWCS backreacted by a cosmic brane for the conical defect of the replicated bulk geometry in a gravitational path integral.
+Utilizing this conjecture the authors computed the holographic entanglement negativity for bipartite states in \cft{2}s dual to bulk pure \ads{3} geometries and planar BTZ black hole, through the construction described in \cite{Takayanagi:2017knl}.
+Their results for the holographic entanglement negativity following from the above construction reproduced the corresponding field theory replica technique results in the large central charge limit, up to certain constants involving the Markov gap between the reflected entropy and the mutual information \cite{Hayden:2021gno}, except for the configuration of a single interval in a finite temperature \cft{2} described in \cite{Calabrese:2014yza}.
+Specifically their result for this mixed state configuration missed the subtracted thermal entropy term in the expression for the entanglement negativity \cite{Calabrese:2014yza}.
+Given that their construction exactly reproduces the replica technique results for all the other mixed state configurations, the mismatch described above requires a resolution.